colinsurprenant/bloombroom/README.md

-# Bloombroom v1.0.0
+# Bloombroom v1.1.0

 - Standard **Bloomfilter** class for bounded key space
 - **ContinuousBloomfilter** class for unbounded keys (**stream**)
-- Bitfield class
+- Bitfield class (single bit field)
-- BitBucketField class (multi bits)
+- BitBucketField class (multiple bit fields)
-- native, C & FFI extensions FNV hash classes
+- pure, C-ext & FFI extensions FNV hash classes

 The Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
 False positives are possible, but false negatives are not.
 See [wikipedia](http://en.wikipedia.org/wiki/Bloom_filter).